 - Program your phone with the contact numbers and email addresses of both your primary and secondary doulas.

-- Schedule your prenatal meeting to take place in your home around week 36-37 of your pregnancy.
+- Schedule your Birthday Planning session (prenatal meeting) to take place in your home around week 36-37 of your pregnancy.
 Be sure to select an appointment with your PRIMARY doula.

 - Review our recommended list of items to pack in your hospital labor bag.
 It is a good idea for you to own a birth ball, an essential oil for relaxation/aromatherapy, a string of christmas lights, and a rice sock or heating pad.
 Have fun shopping!

 Reserve Perinatal Services and Classes

 - Purchase a package for maternity, birth and/or newborn photography.
 Christina Hodgen of BirthYearBook offers special rates to our doula clients and she books many months ahead of time.

 - Schedule a private, in-home breastfeeding lesson or register for this online class series.
 The team at Milk Drunk can teach you some tricks even if you don't have breastfeeding issues or questions.

 - If desired, purchase a Placenta Healing package to encapsulate your placenta post-birth.

 - Check with the Red Cross or your hospital about Infant CPR classes.